 Although it is not recommended, the participant can also work part-time; as an EU citizen the applicant can work in the UK, and the Tier 5 Youth Mobility Scheme visa allows non-EU Au Pairs in the UK to work up to 20 hours per week in addition to the participant’s responsibilities.
 The Host Family should always be a priority, though.

-The Au Pair has to cover the cost of the language course and the Host Family doesn't have to participate.
-The participant can always ask the Host Family to take it into consideration!
+The Au Pair has to cover the cost of the language course, the Host Family doesn't have to support them.
+The participant can always ask the Host Family to take it into consideration though!

 The participant should keep the income tax in mind.
-The pocket money, in most of the cases, is not high enough and the income does not have to be taxed.
+The pocket money, in most of the cases, is not high enough, so the income does not have to be taxed.
 To pay taxes and National Insurance contributions, the participant has to receive more than 140 GBP per week.